-Nick Bostrom argues that among the following propositions, at least one is correct:
+Nick Bostrom argues that, among the following propositions, at least one is correct:

-- any posthuman civilization is highly unlikely to create and run a significant number of simulations of its evolution theory.
+- Any posthuman civilization is highly unlikely to create and run a significant number of simulations of its Evolution theory.

-- we are certainly living in a simulation.
+- We are certainly living in a simulation.

-Scientific American points out that the Hollywood film The Matrix and its sequels contribute a lot to push the simulation theory forward.
+Scientific American points out that the Hollywood film, “The Matrix”, and its sequels contribute a lot to push the Simulation theory forward.
 But the philosophers have speculated in this direction already for thousands of years.
 Many ideas flirt with simulation in the guise of skepticism and radical solipsism.

 Professor Nick Bostrom’s claim is bold in terms of probability and philosophy, with considered outcomes Bostrom has written almost on a pure binary.
 His claim led Columbia University astronomer David Kipping to work with his numbers using Nick Bostrom’s argument as a guide.

-The next part requires you to take a deep breath.
+This next part requires you to take a deep breath.